 Livermore Amador Valley Transit Authority is an equal opportunity employer and makes employment decisions on the basis of merit.
 We want to have the best available persons in every job.
 Authority policy prohibits unlawful discrimination based on race, color, creed, sex (including pregnancy, childbirth, breastfeeding, and related medical conditions), sex stereotyping, gender, religion (including religious dress and grooming practices), marital status, registered domestic partner status, age, national origin or ancestry (including language use restrictions and possession of a driver's license issued to persons unable to prove their presence in the United States is authorized under federal law [Vehicle Code section 12801.9]), physical or mental disability, medical condition including genetic characteristics, sexual orientation, gender identity (including transgender identity and transitioning), gender expression, family care or medical leave status, military or veteran status, marital status, domestic partner status, or any other consideration made unlawful by federal, state, or local laws.
-It also prohibits unlawful discrimination based on the perception that anyone has any of those characteristics, or is associated with a person who has or is perceived as having any of those characteristics.
+It also prohibits unlawful discrimination based on the perception that anyone has any of those characteristics.
 All such discrimination is unlawful.